While traveling in Ethiopia, I got to try their national food called injera – a type of flatbread.

-This food from Ethiopia got my attention
+This food from Ethiopia got my attention because:

-- the unusual sourdough
+- the unusual sourdough;

-- unexpected spongy texture of the dough
+- the unexpected spongy texture of the dough;

-- injera is to be eaten with the hand
+- injera is to be eaten with the hand;

-- variety of stews served with injera
+- variety of stews served with injera;

-- very cheap price
+- very cheap price;

-- always a vegetarian injera available
+- always vegetarian injera available.

 Ethiopian cuisine is delicious and famous mainly because of injera.
 There are also different varieties of injera: nech (white injera), kay (red injera) and tikur (black injera).